The Waste Lands by Stephen King

 View all my reviews

 The iPhone changed all of that for me.
 When I bought my first Apple smartphone almost a decade and a half ago, I suddenly had an unlimited number of photographs with a variety of editing tools at my disposal.
 No more one-time-use camera for me!
 Suddenly, I could take pictures of anything anywhere at any time.
-After a lifetime without anything vaguely resembling a real camera, this was a revelation to me.
+After a lifetime without anything vaguely resembling a real camera, this was a revelation.
 Over the ensuing years, I took thousands of photos: my family, pets, concerts, vacations, collectibles...
-I thoroughly enjoyed taking these pictures of my mild-mannered life for posterity's sake.
+I thoroughly enjoyed photographing my mild-mannered life for posterity's sake.

 When social media hit big (first with Friendster, then MySpace, then Facebook), I suddenly had an audience - albeit a small one - for my photography adventures.
-I held out on joining Facebook until 2010 and didn't take the plunge into Instagram until late 2011.
+I held out on joining Facebook until 2010, and I didn't take the plunge into Instagram until late 2011.
 For the first few years, I pretty much ignored my Instagram account, only posting pictures intermittently for photo contests and a handful of memorable moments.
 In 2015, however, after I taught a few AP English lessons on photography, visual rhetoric, and tone, I started posting more actively and consistently on Instagram.
-In the last seven years, I've gone from 14 posts to almost 700 on my main account (@farfromkansas); I also opened up a few other accounts for creative projects (@buenalibrary, @notsosilentlibrarian, and @briarroseramblers, etc.).
+In the last seven years, I've gone from 14 posts to almost 700 on my personal account (@farfromkansas); I also opened up a few other Instagram accounts for my various creative and professional projects (@buenalibrary, @notsosilentlibrarian, and @briarroseramblers, etc.).
 During that time, I began to experiment more with filters, camera angles, portrait mode, depth of field, and a variety of other simple techniques.

 So, what have I learned this year, as I've started using a real camera?
 Here are a few tips: